taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"Please."**

-Fili opens the tall wooden dresser.
+Serena opens the tall wooden dresser.
 Inside is an exquisite outfit of the Biononymous, embroidered in elaborate tiny patterns and dressed on a flat mannequin.
 Neatly folded in the bottom of the dresser is a utility belt on top of a large cloth satchel.
 Asoka looks closer and gasps -- the tiny patterns are in the style of their home Haven!
 Asoka reaches with their hand, then hesitates.

 Asoka: **"May I?"**

-Fili: **"It's yours."**
+Serena: **"It's yours."**

 ### Page 8